One-Second Voice-to-Voice Latency with Modal, Pipecat, and Open Models

 Voice-UI-Kit

-Pipecat also develops a rich suite of React components that developers can use to build custom frontends for their applications.
+Pipecat also provides a rich suite of React components that developers can use to build custom frontends for their applications.
 (Thanks to Jon and the team at Pipecat for their help with the code block and link components for this demo!)

 Why Modal and Pipecat work so well together for Voice AI